 Traditional Whole House Fans

 Traditional whole-house fans consist of a large fan mounted in the ceiling between the living space and the attic.
-These fans can quickly cool your home but may produce more noise than other options.
+The benefits of whole house fans include that it can quickly cool your home but may produce more noise than other options.

 Ducted Whole House Fans